WebstaurantStore / Food Service Resources / Installation & Maintenance / How to Season a Pan

 3. Rinse your pan and dry it with a clean towel.

-4. Place the pan in your preheated oven for a few minutes before continuing to make sure that it is completely dry
+4. Place the pan in your preheated oven for 15 minutes before continuing to make sure that it is completely dry.

-5. Once your pan or skillet has dried completely, you can begin seasoning it.
-You can learn how to season the different types of pans and skillets below to complete the first seasoning.
+5. Once your pan or skillet has dried completely, you can begin seasoning it according to the material type.

-Seasoning cast iron cookware is essential because it helps form a non-stick surface on the cookware and creates flavor that will build every time you season the pan or skillet.
-There are many reasons to love cast iron and taking the time to season your cast iron pans properly will ensure that they will continue to serve you well.
+Seasoning cast iron cookware is essential to form a non-stick surface on the cookware, making it easier to cook with the pan.
+This seasoned layer also creates flavor that will build every time you season your cast iron pans.
 Here are step-by-step instructions for seasoning cast iron pans in the oven.

 1. Preheat your oven to 400 degrees Fahrenheit.